Luidog/node-red-contrib-filemaker/template.readme.md

   Trigger Script Node
     ✓ should be loaded
-    ✓ should trigger a script (189ms)
+    ✓ should trigger a script (185ms)
-    ✓ should throw an error with a message and a code (180ms)
+    ✓ should throw an error with a message and a code (177ms)

   Utility Services
     merge utility
-      ✓ should merge data to the payload object parse utility
+      ✓ should merge data to the payload object compact utility
-      ✓ should parse stringified json
-      ✓ should parse an object's property
-      ✓ should not parse an an object's property if it is a string compact utility
       ✓ should accept an array of objects
       ✓ should remove null properties